 Admire the magnificent architecture of Toledo, another UNESCO World Heritage town in Castilla-La Mancha.
 Take in panoramic views atop the Alcázar and make sure to visit the 13th-century Toledo Cathedral, one of the most important Gothic structures in Europe.

 See Toledo from the Mirador del Valle, a viewpoint boasting spectacular views across the entire city.

 Popular Castilla-La Mancha tours

 Spend a day in maybe the prettiest place in all of Spain, the UNESCO World Heritage-listed city of Segovia.
-No Spain bucket list would be complete without a visit to Segovia.
+It is situated on the plains of Old Castile, near the Spanish capital Madrid.